 A great starting point is the interior of your car.
 Take the time to rid your car of everything and anything that may have accumulated during the colder months.
-This includes flyaway papers and wrappers, but also all the dirt, dust and mud you may have accumulated over the course of the winter.
-Hidden perk of all the vacuuming you’ll be doing?
-You’ll be outside, enjoying the awesome spring weather.
+This includes flyaway papers and wrappers, but also all the dirt, dust, and mud you may have accumulated over the course of the winter.
+The hidden perk of all the vacuuming you’ll be doing?
+You will be outside, enjoying the spring weather.

 Check Your Tire Pressure